 Only employees who work for the actual government can claim Sovereign Immunity.
 For example, if you were injured in a public park where a contractor was installing a fountain, and the installer was a contractor and not a city-paid employee, he or she cannot claim sovereign immunity.

 This suit would be between you and the contracting company.
 If it was a county employee putting in the fountain, it would fall under sovereign immunity unless it falls under one of the 8 special categories.

 Your premises liability lawyer must be experienced and needs to know the law very well to wade into this legal pool.

 If you are injured while on public property, seek medical attention immediately.
-Then, contact a personal injury attorney and present the situation to them.
-Only our skilled premises liability attorneys will make any headway in this arena, so don’t wait.
+Then, contact the personal injury attorney Trevino Law Office.
+You’ll need a skilled premises liability attorney to help maximize your claim, so don’t wait.